-We are legally obliged to address climate change, with an 80% reduction in carbon emissions required by 2050 as set out in the UK's Climate Change Act (CCA).
+We are legally obliged to address climate change, achieving net zero carbon emissions by 2050 as set out in the UK's Climate Change Act (CCA) which was amended in June 2019.
 This strategy responds to this and other requirements placed on the Trust to manage and reduce our environmental impact.

 As a leading local Anchor Institution, we play an important role beyond the boundaries of our Estate, in contributing to a greener, healthier and more prosperous Greater Manchester.
-Manchester is one of the 20% most deprived unitary authorities in England.
+Manchester ranks fifth out of 326 local authorities in England, where number one is the most deprived.
 Life expectancy is 8.1 years lower for men and 7.0 years lower for women in the most deprived areas and alcohol-related hospital stays are worse than the average for England.
 The dominant causes of morbidity and mortality are now chronic and preventable long-term conditions, which are exacerbated by poverty, stress, air quality and dietary and lifestyle factors such as obesity and inactivity.
 The population is ageing, and by supporting people to live well for longer, and addressing health and social inequalities present in our local communities, we can help to reverse this trend and improve health outcomes.